Dutch PM wins election, tough fiscal stance likely

 During its campaign, Labour called for a slower pace of cuts in order to allow for fiscal stimulus at home, and Samsom said he was prepared to allow Greece more time to meet its targets "if that is good for Europe".

-In contrast, Rutte emphasized that fiscal discipline was essential, and Greece should not get a third bailout.
+In contrast, Rutte emphasised that fiscal discipline was essential, and Greece should not get a third bailout.

 Whatever the differences, parliamentary arithmetic means it would be almost impossible to form a coalition that did not include these two leading parties of left and right.